uni-lu/how-to-submit-pereira-fabio/README.md

 # how-to-submit-lab

-It is an intresting way to have fast results in less.
+It is an intresting way to have fast results in less time.